nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to change the details which are common to several clients.
+1. User requests to change the details of several clients.

 2. ClientBook updates the details.